-- Benign peripheral nerve sheath tumor arising from Schwann cells of CN 8 (vestibular portion) within the cerebellopontine angle-internal auditory canal (CPA-IAC)
+- Benign peripheral nerve sheath tumor arising from Schwann cells of cranial nerve (CN) VIII (vestibular portion) within the cerebellopontine angle-internal auditory canal (CPA-IAC)

 - WHO grade 1

 - Originates from Schwann cells surrounding CN VIII vestibular segment